FinOps Center

 Weekly review cadence: essential.

 Token consumption can spike overnight.
-A new prompt template, a new user cohort, a code change — all can 10x spend before the next monthly review.
+A new prompt template, a new user cohort, a code change, all can 10x spend before the next monthly review.
 Weekly Spend Cards catch variance when it's still recoverable.

 01Forward Estimate

 The Product Owner sets a token or dollar estimate before spend begins.
 Budget intent is captured before a single API call.
-The application that invokes the model is the only party that knows how often it calls, with what prompt sizes, and whether caching is in play — so the estimate sits with whoever owns the workload.
+The application that invokes the model is the only party that knows how often it calls, with what prompt sizes, and whether caching is in play, so the estimate sits with whoever owns the workload.

 02Weekly Spend Card

 Actuals vs estimate every week, broken down by model, token type (input / output / cache-read), and region.
 Variance is flagged automatically.
-Overspend draws attention without blocking the workload — the goal is accountability, not a gate.
+Overspend draws attention without blocking the workload.
+The goal is accountability, not a gate.

 03Two-Tier Sign-Off

-Product Owner accepts the card if spend matches expectations — or disputes with flagged lines routed back to the FinOps Lead.
+Product Owner accepts the card if spend matches expectations, or disputes with flagged lines routed back to the FinOps Lead.
 Portfolio Owner approves the rollup.
 Finance gets a chargeback-ready record every week, not every quarter.

 AI Governance Maturity